Preamble

 Each House shall establish a Cabinet to determine Bills brought to the floor.
 Such Cabinet shall have a number of Members equal to one fifth of Members in the House thereof.
 Each Party within their House shall have a number of seats within the Cabinet proportional to the number of seats held in the same House.
 The Speaker Pro Tempore nor the President Pro Tempore shall have a Vote, unless such Cabinet be equally divided.

-A bill shall bypass the Cabinet if such bill is Co-sponsored by a number of Members from each Party equal to that of Ten percent divided by the number of Parties within the same House.
-In the event there are more than ten Parties within such House, the number of Co-sponsors for such bills shall be one per Party.
+A Bill shall bypass the Cabinet if such bill is Co-sponsored by a number of Members from each Party equal to that of Ten percent of the Members within the House divided by the number of Parties within the same House, or upon a petition of two-thirds of the Members of the House.

-No bill or joint resolution shall include more than one subject, and such subject shall be clearly and descriptively expressed in the bill’s or joint resolution’s title.
+No Bill or joint resolution shall include more than one subject, and such subject shall be clearly and descriptively expressed in the title of such Bill or joint resolution.

 No Member shall serve on the Cabinet for more than two Years in the House of Representatives, nor six Years in the Senate, nor shall any Member be the Speaker or President Pro Tempore of their House.